-I’m Stuart Schechter, a scientist who criticizes the how scientists conduct ourselves, a security technologist who debunks security technologies, and a human-subjects researcher who isn’t the best people person.
+I’m Stuart Schechter, a scientist who criticizes how scientists conduct ourselves, a security technologist who debunks security technologies, and a human-subjects researcher who isn’t the best people person.
 This doesn’t make me very popular.

 My preferred pronouns are he/him but I also welcome they.